NEW JERSEY WRONGFUL DEATH lawyers

 Wrongful death is defined as an unexpected death resulting from a negligent action taken by another person or entity.
 The death must result from the injuries received in the event and do not have to occur instantly.

-An easy way to figure out if a wrongful death occurred is to figure out if the deceased could have had a personal injury lawsuit had they survived their injuries.
+An easy way to determine if a wrongful death occurred is to determine if the deceased could have had a personal injury lawsuit had they survived their injuries.
 If the answer is yes, then wrongful death has occurred.

-Pain and Suffering are not awarded to the surviving family members unless the family member witnessed the actual accident that caused the death of their loved one.
+Pain and Suffering are not awarded to the surviving family members unless they witnessed the actual accident that caused the death of their loved one.

 Helpful article if the death occurred as a result of a car accident.